-Eskimo, French and butterfly are just the beginning of the list of ways people describe kissing.
-For humans, kissing with our lips is a ubiquitous sign of affection.
-While cats express their affection in a myriad of ways, lip-on-lip action isn’t exactly one of them.
+Eskimo, French and butterfly are just a few ways people describe kissing.
+For humans, kissing with our lips is a universal sign of affection.
+While cats express their affection in myriad ways, lip-on-lip action isn’t typically one of them.
 But, every cat parent knows our feline friends show their affection toward us, and each other, quite often.
 So, what exactly is a “cat kiss?”
 And how can we instigate more tender moments with our beloved cats?
 Let’s explore the secrets of the cat kiss.

 Dr. Delgado explains that all grooming in cats is a sign of cats who are friendly with each other.
 She makes the distinction that it is not necessarily affectionate.
 “We don’t know the intention behind the behavior,” Dr. Delgado says.
 “It could be [that] the other cat has food on his mouth.”

 Mary Johnson has been working with community cats (aka feral cats) for over four decades.
 She’s been a foster caretaker to hundreds of cats and kittens and has been privy to every nuance of their behavior.
 “They clean each other, they rub each other, but they don’t kiss,” Johnson says.
 “When cats lick each other during grooming it is a bonding experience.
 Cats who don’t get along don’t partake in this ritual.”